What was the Ripple Effect?

 - Encouragement of a positive cycle where disrupting the negative feedback of self-stigma and perceived-stigma will also reduce stigma in others.

 The Ripple Effect was funded by Beyond Blue (with donations from the Movember Foundation) and has received ongoing community donations and support.
-The Ripple Effect is a partnership led by the National Centre for Farmer Health (NCFH), with involvement from Deakin University, Victorian Farmers’ Federation, AgChatOZ, Sandpit, Western District Health Service and Mental Illness Fellowship North Queensland.
+The Ripple Effect was a partnership led by the National Centre for Farmer Health (NCFH), with involvement from Deakin University, Victorian Farmers’ Federation, AgChatOZ, Sandpit, Western District Health Service and Mental Illness Fellowship North Queensland.

-Why the Ripple Effect is so important?
+Why the Ripple Effect was so important?

 Our work has identified the existence of stigma around poor mental health and suicide in farming communities.
 Watch this short video to better understand the problem and see how the Ripple Effect aimed to tackle the challenge.